Transport, Access & Logistics

 Delivery and Service Access

-Service access will be via the existing service road from Mansfield Road leading to a shared service yard between LaMB, Peter Medawar Building and Pharmacology Building.
+Service access will be via the existing service road from Mansfield Road, leading to a shared-service yard between the University's Life and Mind Building, the Peter Medawar Building and the Pharmacology Building.

 1. Building Services Enterance

 A dedicated goods lift has been identified to serve the service yard and goods in area.
 The lift will serve lower ground, service yard level, and the ground floor.
 A stair also directly connects the service yard and goods in area at ground, and a separate stair connects to the basement.
-(See Fig 2. below)
+(See Figure 2 below)

 2. Gas Storage Compound